-2. The court investigation in criminal case in which three employees of the Bank are charged
+The court investigation in criminal case in which three employees of the Bank are charged

-The court investigates the circumstances of EUR 7.5 million credit issued to company "Nidos pušynas" and its use, performed by Vladimir Romanov (owner of the bankrupted Ūkio bankas) and his associates.
+The court investigates the circumstances of EUR 7.5 million credit issued to company "Nidos pušynas" and its use, performed by Vladimir Romanov (owner of the bankrupted Ūkio bankas).
 The actions taken by current CEO Vytautas Sinius, who chaired the Loan Committee in 2012 and other two Issuer's employees (who took the positions of Head of Šiauliai Branch and Director of Treasury Department in 2012) are being investigated regarding issue of the credit in the aforementioned credit granting process.
-Neither financial, nor any other claims have been expressed with regard to the Issuer in this lawsuit.

 After examining the criminal case regarding the circumstances of the use of the credit granted by the Issuer, Klaipėda Regional Court has rendered acquittal and annulled all allegations against the Issuer's employees.
 An appeal against the said decision of the court of first instance has been submitted to the Lithuanian Court of Appeal for examination.
+On 13 July 2023 the Lithuanian Court of Appeal has issued a ruling dismissing all appeals in a criminal case concerning the circumstances of the use of the credit granted by the Issuer and cleared Issuer's employees of all charges in this case.